ebowman/api-first-hand/README.md

 complies to those constraints.

-In the example below, the API definition of the `token` parameter of type `Base64String`, as the form parameter, contains validation rules for the lenght of the perameter as well as a regexp pattern the value of the parameter must confirm to.
+In the example below, the API definition of the `token` parameter of type `Base64String`, as the form parameter, contains validation rules for the length of the parameter as well as a regexp pattern the value of the parameter must confirm to.
 The parameter is also required.

 ```yaml